griffithlab/rnabio.org/_posts/0009-07-01-Team_Assignment_ExpressionDE-Answers.md

 stringtie -p 4 -G references/chr11_Homo_sapiens.GRCh38.95.gtf -e -B -o expression/Rescue_sample3/transcripts.gtf -A expression/Rescue_sample3/gene_abundances.tsv alignments/SRR10045021.bam
 ```

+**Q1.** Based on your stringtie results, what are the top 5 genes with highest average expression levels across all knockout samples?
+What about in your rescue samples?
+(Hint: You can use R, command-line tools, or download files to your desktop for this analysis)

+**A1.** TO BE COMPLETED

 #### Perform differential expression analysis
 Use ballgown to identify differentially expressed genes between KO and Rescue samples